-No one likes to feel upset, get hurt or go through challenging times, but as Ralph Waldo Emerson said, “Bad times have a scientific value.
-These are occasions a good learner would not miss.”
+No one likes to feel upset, get hurt, or go through challenging times, but as Ralph Waldo Emerson said, “Bad times have a scientific value.
+These are the occasions a good learner would not miss.”

 Like most of us, I’ve attended the school of hard knocks and experienced my share of struggle.
 Raised by a single mom, I put myself through college, worked around the clock building a career while juggling motherhood, was diagnosed with cancer in 2013, and went through a divorce three years later after 18 years of marriage.
 If someone asked me to design my ideal life scene, none of those experiences would make the cut.
 It’s wildly unpleasant and uncomfortable to go through the hard stuff, but the upside is learning how to accept others as they are and yourself as you are… to let go, forgive, take care of yourself, dance, play, and begin anew.

 Here are five spiritual lessons I learned from pain.

 1. Feelings come and go—behaviors are what matter.
 Emotional adulthood is reflected in your choices and how you behave, especially when you’re hurt or upset.
 Set an intention for how you want to show up in the situation no matter how tough things get.
 Let that be your guide and solace as you navigate through any challenge.
 In the end, what matters is your behavior—the choices you made and actions you took—not the feelings you had.

 2. Pain runs lockstep with judgment.
 When you’re upset, it’s because you’re judging something or someone as not being the way you think it should be.
 In essence, you are resisting reality.
 Instead, be willing to accept the “is-ness” of the situation, even if you don’t like it.
 Notice how you immediately relax just a bit when you make this choice.
 If you can accept what is, there is no conflict or problem.
 There is no story.
 From that place, you can figure out the next positive action to take with more clarity.